 - Availability and Accessibility of Services – Eligible facilities must meet service-related criteria that allow for the convenient transition to treatment.
 This includes quick and localized dispensation of services, prompt intake, access regardless of ability to pay and place of residence, access to adequate crisis services, and consumer choice in treatment planning and services.
 Centers must also have established and documented relationships with local ER.

 - Care Coordination – Certified facilities must demonstrate the ability to seamlessly coordinate all aspects of patient care to provide the most effective and efficient treatment.
 This includes knowing and documenting all care needs prior to intake and sharing information with all stakeholders in the treatment process.

-- Scope of Services – Facilities must include maximum choice for the populations they serve.
-SAMHSA-certified alcohol and drug rehab centers are required to directly provide, or provide through referral or formal relationships with other providers, a broad array of services to meet the needs of the population served and to do so in a person-centered and family-centered manner.
+- The scope of Services – Facilities must include a maximum choice for the populations they serve.
+SAMHSA-certified alcohol and drug rehab centers are required to directly provide or provide through referral or formal relationships with other providers, a broad array of services to meet the needs of the population served and to do so in a person-centered and family-centered manner.

 - Organizational Authority – This means that facilities must provide comprehensive and high-quality services in a manner reflecting evidence-based best practices in the field.

 All of the above criteria are based on regulations in each state in which facilities operate.